 The honest answer to this depends on where you want to teach.
 You need a degree to teach in certain countries due to visa requirements, but don’t worry if you don’t have one.
 Even though a number of countries have strict regulations on working visas, let alone individual job requirements, there are still opportunities out there for TEFL-qualified teachers who don’t hold a degree!

 It’s possible to work in some for a period of time on a working holiday visa if you meet those requirements but this can be tricky and there are often a lot of restrictions.
 Thankfully, there is one incredible country that does welcome teachers without degrees – Cambodia!

-Why teach in Cambodia?
+Why teach English in Cambodia?

 The lower entry requirements draw in teachers who don’t have a degree but are keen to experience Asia.
 It’s a country often overlooked in favour of its neighbours, Thailand and Vietnam, but with stunning landscapes, a fascinating history, and extremely friendly people, Cambodia offers a lot to EFL teachers who choose to work there.

 After a year and a half teaching English in Cambodia, Daniel returned to the UK at the start of this year only to realise just how much he’d fallen in love with the country and realised that was where he felt at home.
 He’s recently taken up a fantastic position as an English lecturer at a university in Phnom Penh and feels like the “luckiest TEFL’er in the world!”.
-Here’s what he has to say to those thinking about teaching in Cambodia:

 “If you’re thinking about moving to Cambodia, remember that it’s known as The Kingdom Of Wonder.
 Or alternatively, ‘The Kingdom Of I Wonder What On Earth Is Going On?!’
 Logic takes a back seat here, giving way to the ebb and flow of life in and around the beautiful Tonle Sap and Mekong Rivers.

-Whether it’s Phnom Penh, Siem Reap, Sihanoukville, Battambang or the Khmer provinces that you head towards, you’ll find students keen to learn in a country keen to welcome you.
+“Whether it’s Phnom Penh, Siem Reap, Sihanoukville, Battambang or the Khmer provinces that you head towards, you’ll find students keen to learn in a country keen to welcome you.
 It’s a truly strange and foreign land, but one that makes you feel at home and bit by bit takes hold of your heart.
 Once you arrive, you might never leave…”

 Can I really teach in Cambodia without a degree?

 Yes!
 The reason you can’t teach in neighbouring countries such as Thailand and Vietnam is because in those countries a degree is a legal requirement for a work visa.
 No such rule exists in Cambodia!

 Do I need a TEFL qualification?

-That’s not just because it’s unfair on students to pay for lessons from someone who hasn’t been trained to teach English – but because a TEFL qualification will secure you a better wage with a better employer.
+That’s not just because it’s unfair on students to pay for lessons from someone who hasn’t been trained to teach English, but because a TEFL qualification will secure you a better wage with a better employer.

 How much can I earn?

 Teachers can expect to earn around $10 to $14 per hour teaching in Cambodia and most teachers work 20 to 25 hours a week.
 With low living costs this salary will more than cover the essentials and leave you with enough to enjoy your time in the country.

 Where else can I TEFL without a degree?

-The main options for TEFL without a degree are to be found in Europe (if you’re an EU citizen) and South America.
+The main options for TEFL without a degree are to be found in Europe and South America.
 There are other notable examples too – Lebanon and Jordan don’t require a degree certificate to be a TEFL teacher.